Here’s Aliko Dangote Biography & Net Worth (2022) – What comes to your mind when you hear the name Dangote?

-His soon to be completed oil refinery is reputed to be the largest in Africa and is expected to employ over 30,000 Nigerians asides the 11,000 currently on his payroll.
+His soon-to-be-completed oil refinery is reputed to be the largest in Africa and is expected to employ over 30,000 Nigerians asides from the 11,000 currently on his payroll.

 Suffice to add that his sugar and floor refinery is the largest in Africa and third largest in the world, supplying sucrose to the bulk of carbonated and beverage drink companies in Nigeria.

 He also imports thousands of metric tonnes of rice into Nigeria as well as exportation of cocoa and other cash crops to several developed climes of the world.

 His massive influence in the Nigerian market is seen daily as his trucks ply the major highways of the broad expanse of Nigeria’s own share of the African continent on a daily basis distributing diversified products to consumers from his company.

 As his business continues to diversify, the telecommunication industry is not left out as he is reportedly building 14,000 kilometers of fiber optic cables across Nigeria waiting for the launch of his telecom brand which will of course become a subsidiary of the Dangote group.

 2011: Never has Nigeria witnessed a drastic positive change in its labour market championed by an illustrious son in the 21st century and hence in November 2011, the federal government of Nigeria deemed him worthy to be accorded the second-highest honour in the land, the Grand Commander of the Order of the Niger (GCON).

 2013: Dangote and six other Nigerians were conferred honorary citizenship of Arkansas State by Governor Mike Beebe who also proclaimed 30 May of every year as Nigeria Day in the U.S.